DSC-TCET/gdsc-tcet-website/CONTRIBUTION.md

 - Create a new branch using ```git checkout -b <branchname>```.
 - Work on the issue and then you might see git icon on the left where there are extensions and other resources.
 Click that icon
 - Then after completion you have to stage the changes.
 To stage the changes you will se ```+``` beside each file you can individually add the ```unstaged files``` to the ```staging area```.
 To add multiple files ```stage all files``` and then the will go in staging area.
 - Next you have to commit the files in order to do so write a commit message like ```Updated the Readme.md file``` (Note:- This message should reflect what you did like addition, updation or deletion of file.
 This message should be sensible).
-Commit the files and then follow [Pull request process](#pull-request-process)
+Commit the files and then follow [Pull request process](#opening-a-pull-request)

-## Pull Request Process

-1. Add the relevant information what you have changed give a relevent heading for the PR too.
+## Opening an Issue
+>Before opening an issue, please be sure that your issue hasn't already been asked by using [GitHub search](https://help.github.com/articles/searching-issues/)
+Here are a few things that will help us, to help resolve your issues:
+- A descriptive title that gives an idea of what your issue refers to
+- A thorough description of the issue, (one word descriptions are very hard to understand)
+- Screenshots (if appropriate)
+- Links (if appropriate)

-2. While making a Pull Request you have to request for review.
+## Opening a Pull Request

-3. Wait till your Pull Request is reviewed by maintaiers.
+0. Clone the repository
+0. Configure and install the dependencies: (See the [README](README.md) for more details)
+0. Create a new branch: `git checkout -b my-branch-name`
+0. Make your change, add tests, and make sure the tests still pass
+0. Push to your branch and [submit a pull request][pr]
+0. Wait for your pull request to be reviewed and merged!

 Making a good pull request
 --------------------------